 - Wellesley Square.
 Berkeley Homes are planning a major residential tower for Croydon, designed by Rolfe Judd.
-Work is expected
+Work may start

-- London Park Hotel.
-First Base won planning permission in September 2007 for a Rogers-designed residential tower near Strata.
+- 360 London.
+First Base won planning permission in September 2007 for this Rogers-designed residential tower near Strata.

 - 20 Blackfriars Road.
-This project consists of two towers: a 98m office building and a 133m residential building.
-Approved in January 2008.
+This project consists of two towers: a 133m residential building and a 98m office building.
+Although approved in early 2009

 - 100 City Road.
-Originally rejected for being too tall, the developers have now lodged an appeal.
-131m/39 storeys.
+This residential tower at the Old Street roundabout was rejected for being too tall.
+The developers lodged an appeal,

 - 25 Churchill Place.
 This KPF-designed office tower was given a height increase in May 2008.
 It will now be 130m/23 storeys.